lowyisan/2025_lowyisan/README.md

 ## Running the Application

-1. Build and start the containers:
+1. In the root directory, build and start the containers:

    ```
    docker-compose up --build